airbnb/streamalert/docs/source/lookup-tables.rst

 Really, we haven't found any reason to stress out about these values.
 Setting 5 minutes or 10 minutes is enough.

-More effective is to use the DynamoDb driver with ``cache_maximum_key_count``.
+More effective is to use the DynamoDB driver with ``cache_maximum_key_count``.
 This allows more fine-grained control of the maximum memory consumption of the cache.

 Prefer Eventually Consistent Reads
 ``````````````````````````````````
-We **strongly** recommend allowing eventually consistent reads on the DynamoDb driver.
+We **strongly** recommend allowing eventually consistent reads on the DynamoDB driver.
 The public SLA for
 eventually consistent reads is 20 seconds, with a typical delay of less than 3 seconds.